Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_cheat_sheet.md

 - Adjustments:
     - In initial cleanup, replace the command to cleanup the `ec2nodeclass`, with:
+        > Note: it might pause for a few seconds on this command
         ```bash
         kubectl delete aksnodeclass default
         ```
     - The same concepts within the workshop generally translate to AKS.
-However, for the deployment step of the NodePool, use the same deployment command as earlier, found in [9_single_node_consolidation.md](https://github.com/Azure/karpenter-provider-azure/tree/main/docs/workshops/9_single_node_consolidation.md)
+However, for the deployment step of the NodePool, use a new deployment command with consolidation enabled.
+Found in [9_single_node_consolidation.md](https://github.com/Azure/karpenter-provider-azure/tree/main/docs/workshops/9_single_node_consolidation.md)

 ### Step: [Multi Node Consolidation](https://catalog.workshops.aws/karpenter/en-US/cost-optimization/consolidation/multi-node)

 - Adjustments:
-    - In initial cleanup, replace the command to cleanup the
+    - In initial cleanup, replace the command to cleanup the `ec2nodeclass`, with:
+        > Note: it might pause for a few seconds on this command
+        ```bash
+        kubectl delete aksnodeclass default
+        ```
     - The same concepts within the workshop generally translate to AKS, with different instances/pricing.
 However, for the deployment step of the NodePool, use the command found in [10_multi_node_consolidation.md](https://github.com/Azure/karpenter-provider-azure/tree/main/docs/workshops/10_multi_node_consolidation.md)